OpenBuildings/join-us/technology.md

 We mostly use PHP and JavaScript.
 We try to use new language features as they become available.
 New PHP code uses Silex and Symfony components.
-New JavaScript code relies on ES6, ReactJS and jQuery.
+New JavaScript code relies on ES6, React and jQuery.

 Applications
 ------------